Approximate control of the marked length spectrum by short geodesics: H o lder estimate

 Let $P_{\zeta}: \tilde N \to \zeta$ denote the orthogonal projection.
 Note this projection is $\Gamma$-equivariant, i.e., $\gamma P_{\zeta} (x) = P_{\gamma \zeta} (\gamma x)$.
 If $(p, v) \in T^1 \tilde M$ is tangent to $\eta$, define ${\mathcal F}_0(p, v)$ to be the tangent vector to $\zeta$ at the point $P_{\zeta} \circ \tilde f (p)$.
 Thus ${\mathcal F}_0: T^1 \tilde M \to T^1 \tilde N$ is a $\Gamma$-equivariant map which sends geodesics to geodesics.
 As such, we can define a cocycle $b(t, v)$ to be the time which satisfies

 It is possible for a fiber of the orthogonal projection map to intersect the quasi-geodesic $\tilde f(\eta)$ in more than one point; thus, ${\mathcal F}_0$ is not necessarily injective.
 In order to obtain an injective orbit equivalence, we follow the method in \cite{gromov3rmks} and average the function $b(t, v)$ along geodesics.
-Let

-There is a large enough $l$, depending only on the quasi-isometry constants $A$ and $B$ and the upper sectional curvature bound $-\lambda^2$, so that $t \mapsto a_l(t,v)$ is injective for all $v$.
-(The idea of the proof is to compute the derivative $\frac{d}{dt} a_l(t,v)$ and choose large enough $l$ so that it is always nonzero.
-For details, see \cite[Lemma 2.24]{butt22}.)
-An injective orbit equivalence $\mathcal{F}$ is then given by
+We include a detailed proof for completeness.